loosak/dweet3/README.md

 # dweet3

+What I hear, I forget; What I see, I remember; What I do, I understand.
+  																							—Confucius, 551-479 BC

 Simple Arduino core for ESP8266 project for measurement internal and EXTERNAL temperature and hummidity.

 - DHT22 (for internal measurement)